Srgowen/myPortfolio/README.md

 Responsive Design: The website is built to adapt seamlessly to various devices and screen sizes, ensuring a consistent and user-friendly display.

-CSS Styling
-I've paid careful attention to the CSS styling to create a visually appealing and cohesive look and feel for the website.
-Some key style highlights include:
+I've meticulously crafted the CSS styling to craft an engaging and coherent visual identity for the website.
+Here are some noteworthy style elements:

-Font Choices: For readability, I've selected the "Arial" and "sans-serif" font families for the text content.
+Thoughtful Font Selection: To prioritize legibility and user experience, I've deliberately opted for the "Arial" and "sans-serif" font families for all textual content.

-Background Aesthetics: A captivating background image and color scheme have been carefully chosen to elevate the site's visual appeal.
+Aesthetic Background Choices: I've taken great care in selecting a captivating background image and a harmonious color palette.
+These choices are intended to enhance the website's overall visual allure.

-Header Distinction: The header section stands out with a unique background color, ensuring that the text is easy to read against the backdrop.
+Distinguished Header: The header section is deliberately designed to command attention.
+It features a distinctive background color, ensuring that text remains easily readable even against this backdrop.

-Navigation Menu: The navigation menu is designed with horizontal links and a distinct color choice for better visibility.
+User-Friendly Navigation: The navigation menu is thoughtfully designed with horizontally arranged links.
+The choice of a distinct color scheme enhances visibility, making navigation a seamless experience.

-Styled Button Sections: Sections like "About," "Portfolio," and "Contact" are styled as button sections with a subtle hover effect, enhancing the interactive experience.
+Enhanced Button Sections: Sections such as "About," "Portfolio," and "Contact" have been artfully styled as button sections.
+These sections come to life with a subtle hover effect, contributing to a more engaging and interactive user experience.

 JavaScript Function
 To bring interactivity to the site, I've included a custom JavaScript function named toggleVisibility.
 This function allows users to expand or collapse section content by simply clicking on the respective section headers.

 Usage
-If you'd like to adapt this code for your own portfolio website, follow these steps:

-Clone this repository to your local machine.
-Customize the HTML content within the sections to reflect your own skills and accomplishments.
-Modify the CSS styles to align with your preferred design.
-Add your own background images and assets as needed.
-Host the website on your chosen web hosting platform or server.
+Feel free to copy this code and use it as you see fit, however, please do not use my personal picture.
 Credits
-The CSS reset styles are based on "reset.css" by Meyerweb.
+The CSS reset styles are "reset.css" copied from [Meyerweb.](https://meyerweb.com/eric/tools/css/reset/)
 ![pictureForPortfolioWebsite](https://github.com/Srgowen/myPortfolio/assets/119532973/1544601a-e289-4157-b8b7-d6ddc2bc588d)